What’s happening at Pacifica?

 Pacifica is billing its five stations (including KPFA) $25,000 per year each to replenish the endowment it spent down.
 But it does not appear to be depositing the money it collects in that endowment account.
 In other words: Pacifica’s taking a pot of money it was never supposed to spend, spending it twice, and making the stations pay for it.

-We believe that Pacifica is also currently trying to get the San Francisco Foundation to release all or part of the $375,000 endowment it is holding for KPFA’s benefit, so Pacifica can spend that too.
-Pacifica has witheld all the paperwork on the San Francisco Foundation account from KPFA’s Business Office, keeping KPFA in the dark about how its endowment is performing.
-It wasn’t until KPFA’s new local board treasurer requested to see the paperwork that KPFA had any information at all about how its money was being managed.
+Until the new majority took over in early 2014, Pacifica was trying to get the San Francisco Foundation to release all or part of the $375,000 endowment it was holding for KPFA’s benefit, so Pacifica could spend that too.
+Pacifica had witheld all the paperwork on the San Francisco Foundation account from KPFA’s Business Office, keeping KPFA in the dark about how its endowment was performing.
+It wasn’t until KPFA’s local board treasurer (a member of SaveKPFA) requested to see the paperwork that KPFA had any information at all about how its money was being managed.

 How much does KPFA pay to the national Pacifica network?